nordic-institute/X-Road/doc/kubernetes_security_server_sidecar_user_guide.md

 * A Pod with the primary image of the Security Server Sidecar, as image tag you can choose between the "primary" or "primary-slim" described in [3 X-Road Security Server Sidecar images for Kubernetes](#3-x-road-security-server-sidecar-images-for-Kubernetes).
 The Pod defines two volumes: one volume to store the secret public key described in [4.5.4 Kubernetes Secrets](#454-Kubernetes-secrets), and a second volume to store the `/etc/xroad` configuration.

-Once the Primary Pod is deployed, you need to configure it (register in the Central Server, create the certificates) following the [User Guide](https://github.com/nordic-institute/X-Road-Security-Server-sidecar/blob/master/doc/security_server_sidecar_user_guide.md#43-configuration).
+Once the Primary Pod is deployed, you need to configure it (complete initial configuration, create the certificates, register in the Central Server) following the [User Guide](https://github.com/nordic-institute/X-Road-Security-Server-sidecar/blob/master/doc/security_server_sidecar_user_guide.md#43-configuration).

-Once the configuration is ready, verify the installation by running a Healthcheck to the Pod running the Security Server Sidecar container from the internal network and check that the result is OK:
+Once the configuration is completed, verify the installation by running a Healthcheck to the Pod running the Security Server Sidecar container from the internal network and check that the result is OK:

 ```bash
 curl -i <private pod ip>:5588